shilbert01/snips-skill-fritz-connect/README.md

 You'll need to add the Fritz!Connect skill in your assistant.
 It's available on [Snips' console](https://console.snips.ai)

+You'll also need to make sure some development packages are installed on your system:
+`python-dev , libxml2-dev , libxslt-dev`

+On Raspian you can isntall this via `sudo apt-get install python-dev libxml2-dev libxslt-dev`

 ### SAM (preferred)
 To install the action on your device, you can use [Sam](https://snips.gitbook.io/getting-started/installation)